Ahau-NZ/Ahau/desktop/installers.md

     ```
     APPLE_ID=name@company.com
     APPLE_ID_PASS=asdl-tyan-osla-ttyb
+    APPLE_TEAM_ID=Z4E9R3WFQQ
     ```
     - `APPLE_ID_PASS` is an application specific password created from your `APPLE_ID` see [here](https://support.apple.com/en-nz/HT204397#:~:text=How%20to%20generate%20an%20app%2Dspecific%20password)
+    - `APPLE_TEAM_ID` is the team ID you want to notarize under, you can find this by logging into your [Apple Developer Account](https://developer.apple.com/account/) and it should  be listed

 - If you're using `macOS >=12.3`, you need to have python2 installed and provide a path.
 This is because after `macOS 12.3`, python 2.7 is not installed by default.